Mental Health Programs & Events for Creatives

 An introduction to mental health, self-care and support, showcasing stats and content relevant to your creative industry (eg screen, the visual arts, performing arts etc).

-SPEAK-UP SAFELY: Active bystander intervention when witness to harassment & discrimination
+SPEAK UP SAFELY: Intervening when witness to harassment & discrimination

 An interactive, trauma-aware program that empowers creative workers to intervene safely when witnessing harassment, discrimination or bullying in a workplace setting.